Sub transmission

 A sub transmission for automotive transmission mechanics is an extra manual or automatic transmission that is independent of the main transmission.
-In a four-wheel drive, an extra gear stick is often provided to transfer torque when needed and to put the vehicle into low range.
+In a four-wheel drive vehicle, an extra gear stick is often provided to transfer torque when needed and to put the vehicle into low range.
 Sub transmissions are used in a few motorcycles, such as the Honda CB900C and the Honda CT110.
-In the Mitsubishi Cordia, a "Super Shift 4x2" sub transmission was adopted, doubling the number of 4-speed main transmission gears.
+In the Mitsubishi Cordia, a Super Shift 4x2 sub transmission was adopted, doubling the number of 4-speed main transmission gears.